clmarr/DiaSim/README.lexicon.md

 s ˌɑ ɡ m ˈɑː r i u m	s ɔ m j e $sommier.
 Pope s674.
 ```

+### THE IMPORTANCE OF SPACING

+Note that spaces necessarily delimit all functional symbols, phonetic/phonological or otherwise.
+Material not separated by a space is in most cases considered part of the same "symbol" functionally, and a space means items on either side will be considered functionally separate.
+This applies to the cascade files as well.

 # THE COLUMNS

 Each column represents a different diachronic stage.